What You Should Do If You Are Being Harassed

 - Report it to your housing provider if you are renting

 - Contact your local Fair Housing organization and or Civil Rights organization.
-See resources below
+See resources

 - If you are in danger, call the police